betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

 While any idea may be submitted, we cannot guarantee that this kind of idea would be competitive.
 The BSSw Fellowship Program focuses on fostering and promoting practices, processes, and tools to improve developer productivity and software sustainability of scientific codes.
 The application includes the proposal of a funded activity that promotes better scientific software.
 While candidates often are developing software as part of their broader scope of work, the BSSw Fellowship Program is not intended to support ongoing software development.

+### The topic I want to pursue has been the subject of a recent BSSw Fellowship project by someone else.
+Should I apply?

+The BSSw Fellowship program seeks to grow a broad community to help tackle many challenges in scientific software productivity and sustainability.
+In that spirit, we expect that applications that enhance topical diversity will be more competitive.
+For topics covered by recent BSSw Fellowships, we encourage applications to consider different approaches to the challenges.

+We recognize that many scientific software challenges will require sustained effort to impact.
+But the goal of the BSSw Fellowship program is to mobilize the community on a variety of fronts related to software productivity and sustainability.

 ### Do you expect fellows to attend events or meetings?

 We encourage fellows to attend the [Exascale Computing Project Annual Meeting](http://www.ecpannualmeeting.com), to be held during the week of January 14, 2019 in Houston, TX.